 Personal Injury: Washington Statute of Limitations

 A “personal injury” is any form of injury including physical, financial, or psychological that affects an individual.
 When an individual or group of individuals experiences a personal injury because of the negligence of another person or business, a personal injury case may be filed.
-Personal injury damages can be recovered for a wide range of injuries caused by everything from car accidents to workplace accidents to defective products.
+Personal injury damages can be recovered for a wide range of injuries caused by everything from car accidents to wrongful death to defective products.
 Personal injury laws are complicated and vary from state to state.
 If you have been injured, it is in your interest to seek the advice of an experienced personal injury attorney in your area.
 Most attorneys provide a free case evaluation and a contingency fee plan.
 A contingency fee plan means that you will pay your attorney with a percentage of the damages you win but you will not owe any fees if you do not win any damages.
 Damages are a sum of money claimed or awarded in compensation for a loss or an injury.
 It should also be noted that personal injury cases have a statute of limitations.

 Statute of limitations defined